 October 1 Consolidated Report (October)

 The October 1 report is the district-certified review of all students enrolled at a site on the business day nearest to October 1 of the current school year.
 During this report districts should review gender, race/ethnicity, IEP/504 status, EL/Bilingual status, Gifted and Talented, Economically Disadvantaged status, among other demographics.
 This report serves as the foundation for many other reports throughout the school year.
 This report displays data submitted to the Wave by your local Student Information System (SIS).
 Thus, all corrections or updates required must be made in the local SIS and will be refreshed in the report nightly.

+Supplemental Membership Annual Reporting Totals (SMART) (April-June)

+The SMART report mirrors the October 1 report in data captured.
+This report provides the same data reviewed in the October 1 report for any student who was enrolled in your school but not included on the October 1 Consolidated Report.
+The combination of the October 1 and SMART report establish the complete record of all students enrolled at your school in a given year.
+This combination is used to prepopulate the Comprehensive Exit Report to determine the exit status/reason of each student.

 Comprehensive Exit Report (CER) (October/November)

 The CER provides the district-certified exit status/reason for every student enrolled at a school during the previous school year.
 This report is populated using the October 1 and SMART reports from the previous school year to determine which students had valid enrollment at the site.
-The Report Category should be reviewed for all students and should accurately reflect the last know status for that student at your school (e.g. “12-Finished out the year” if the student completed the school year and returned in the current year).
+The Report Category, which is prepopulated by the exit codes submitted to the WAVE via your SIS, should be reviewed for all students and should accurately reflect the last known status for that student at your school (e.g. “12-Finished out the year” if the student completed the school year and returned in the current year).
 This report certifies the report categories that are used for cohort determinations in accordance with federal regulations.
 This report is the only place to report 5 and 6-year graduates, as they will be absent from the Cohort report (as their cohort year has already passed).

 Historical Adjusted Graduation Cohort Report (December/January)

-The Cohort Report provides the district-certified graduation status of every student ever enrolled at the site with cohort year XXXX.
+The Cohort Report provides the district-certified graduation status of every student ever enrolled at the site whose cohort year was the previous school year.
 Cohort years are assigned based on federal guidance, and students may only be removed form a school’s cohort if the student transfers to another diploma issuing school, emigrates, or passes away prior to the cohort year.
+Federal regulations require the district to maintain written documentation (e.g., a request for records) of all students exited from the cohort.
 The Report Category certified on this report is used to identify graduates, non-graduates, and students exiting the cohort (using the previously described criteria).
 This information is used in the calculation of the four-year cohort graduation rate.
 This report is prepopulated based on the most recent CER record for the student at your site.

 Demographic Overlay Report (April)